 To start the Packet Sensor, click the small button displayed next to its name in Configuration " Components.
-Ensure that the Packet Sensor starts correctly by watching the event log (details on page 76).
+Ensure that the Packet Sensor starts correctly by watching the event log (details on page 75).

-If the Packet Sensor starts without errors, but you can't see any data collected by it in Reports " Components " Overview, follow the troubleshooting guide on page 43.
+If the Packet Sensor starts without errors, but you can't see any data collected by it in Reports " Components " Overview, follow the troubleshooting steps listed below.